oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 However, there are several drawbacks to the Implicit grant type, generally involving vulnerabilities associated with the exposure of the access token in the URL.
 See {{implicit_flow}} for an analysis of these attacks and the drawbacks of using the Implicit grant type in browsers.
 Additional attacks and security considerations can be found in {{oauth-security-topics}}.

-In recent years, widespread adoption of Cross-Origin Resource Sharing (CORS) ({{Fetch}}), which enables exceptions to the same-origin policy, allows browser-based apps to use the OAuth 2.0 Authorization Code grant type and make a POST request to exchange the authorization code for an access token at the token endpoint.
+In recent years, widespread adoption of Cross-Origin Resource Sharing (CORS) ({{Fetch}}), which enables exceptions to the same-origin policy, allows browser-based applications to use the OAuth 2.0 Authorization Code grant type and make a POST request to exchange the authorization code for an access token at the token endpoint.
 Since the Authorization Code grant type enables the use of refresh tokens for other types of clients, this behavior has been adopted for browser-based clients as well, even though these clients are still public clients with limited to no access to secure storage.
 Furthermore, adding PKCE to the flow prevents authorization code injection, as well as ensures that even if an authorization code is intercepted, it is unusable by an attacker.

 For this reason, and from other lessons learned, the current best practice for browser-based applications is to use the OAuth 2.0 Authorization Code grant type with PKCE.
-There are various architectural patterns for deploying browser-based apps, both with and without a corresponding server-side component.
+There are various architectural patterns for deploying browser-based applications, both with and without a corresponding server-side component.
 Each of these architectures has specific trade-offs and considerations, discussed further in this document.
-Additional considerations apply for first-party common-domain apps.
+Additional considerations apply for first-party common-domain applications.